18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 1. It will either say "It's already to up date"
 2. Or it will start pulling files which keeps your computer up to date.
 Your computer is downloading only the changes between your computer and Github.

+And you're done.
+Here's what happens next.
+TKTKTKTKTKT

+If you'd like to make updates to this guide or suggest changes, please add to this [issue](https://github.com/18F/18f.gsa.gov/issues/542) and we'll check it out.
+Thank you!